AURION-Polito/gedim/README.md

 **`GeDiM`** is inspired by and built upon the foundational research of the Numerical Analysis Group in the Department of Mathematical Sciences "Giuseppe Luigi Lagrange" (DISMA) at the Politecnico di Torino.

+This file can be used by citing references in CITATION.cff file.

 ## How To Install

 Installation is based on [CMake](https://cmake.org/).